The new rise of time-series databases

 But for all the historians available for sale, one vendor stands apart in market share among high-value oil & gas, chemical, power generation and other process-industry customers: OSIsoft and its PI infrastructure platform*.

 If the new entrants—startups and clouds—are affecting OSIsoft’s business, it’s hard to see from the outside.
 As a private company, they don’t release earnings, but an investment in OSIsoft last year by Softbank suggests expectations of further growth.
 There are also public examples of OSIsoft’s momentum.
 Their upcoming user conference, rebranded PI World, is expected to be their largest ever, with a doubling of space for partners and sponsors.
 With new investors, a growing partner ecosystem, and new efforts in edge and IIoT deployments, it would seem OSIsoft sees opportunity for growth, despite challenges from new participants.
+Find out more about Industrial IoT platform market growth.

 Certainly, OSIsoft’s established position is a point of confidence for customers, as is its support for existing investments and IT requirements—and that position is validated by industry observers, including ARC: “ARC research indicates OSIsoft has been the market leader in process historians for many years,” commented Janice Abel, principal analyst at ARC Advisory.
 “The company has a well-established and loyal customer base, a large partner ecosystem, and the OSIsoft PI historian connects to data from more than 450 different sources, which to the best of our knowledge far exceeds any competitors’ products.”